Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 	_Two airplanes approaching each other_

 1. When you get within two miles of another aircraft, confirm that your airplane turns red in the client app AND in the ATC app.

+	> If your airplane doesn't turn red in the client app, review Exercise 2, Step 4 and confirm that the field named ```SharedAirTrafficEventHubEndpoint``` in **CoreConstants.cs** is assigned the connection string you retrieved in Exercise 2, Step 3.

 	![Two airplanes within two miles of each other](Images/two-at-risk.png)